namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

 ### 8/22/24
+- Added a small change to 3010 from testing yesterday - PR is ready
 - Will be working on adding concurrency and improving the overall performance

 ### 8/21/24